flomesh-io/osm-edge-docs/content/en/docs/guides/traffic_management/iptables_redirection.md

 ```

 When ports are annotated post pod creation, make sure to restart the corresponding pods for this change to take effect.

-## Network interface exclusions

-TCP based traffic to and from applications is by default intercepted using the `iptables` rules programmed by OSM, and redirected to the Envoy proxy sidecar.
-In some cases, it might be desirable to not subject traffic from certain network interfaces to be redirected and routed by the Envoy proxy sidecar based on service mesh policies.

-OSM provides the means to specify a global list of network interfaces to exclude from traffic interception applicable to all pods in the mesh, as follows:

-1. During OSM install using the `--set` option:
-    ```bash
-    # To exclude the network interfaces eth0 and net1 from interception
-    osm install --set="osm.networkInterfaceExclusionList={eth0,net1}
-    ```

-1. By setting the `networkInterfaceExclusionList` field in the `osm-mesh-config` resource:
-    ```bash
-    ## Assumes OSM is installed in the osm-system namespace
-    kubectl patch meshconfig osm-mesh-config -n osm-system -p '{"spec":{"traffic":{"networkInterfaceExclusionList":["eth0", "net1"]}}}'  --type=merge
-    ```

-   When network interfaces are set for exclusion post-install, make sure to restart the pods in monitored namespaces for this change to take effect.

-Globally excluded network interfaces are stored in the `osm-mesh-config` `MeshConfig` custom resource and are read at the time of sidecar injection by `osm-injector`.
-These dynamically configurable network interfaces are programmed by the init container along with the static rules used to intercept and redirect traffic via the Envoy proxy sidecar.
-Excluded network interfaces will not be intercepted for traffic redirection to the Envoy proxy sidecar.